 Regulating SUD Data

-Until very recently, the restrictions of 42 CFR Part 2, limited sharing SUD data to very specific and narrow circumstances.
+Until recently, the restrictions of 42 CFR Part 2, limited sharing SUD data to very specific and narrow circumstances.
 However, federal legislation has revised the rules around collection and use of SUD claims, allowing for regulated collection and analysis.
 Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), passed in March 2020, the Substance Abuse and Mental Health Services Administration (SAMHSA) significantly expanded the use of SUD data.

 SUD Claims in the CO APCD

-The new filter, implemented in the data warehouse refresh of January of 2023, contains a comprehensive list of SUD identifiers and separates any claims containing SUD data at the point of ingestion into the CO APCD.
+The filter, implemented in the data warehouse refresh of January of 2023, contains a comprehensive list of SUD identifiers and separates any claims containing SUD data at the point of ingestion into the CO APCD.
 This ensures SUD data can be easily excluded from reporting as appropriate and lessens the potential for inconsistency in reporting if the flag was not implemented.
-The filter also segregates the SUD claims information, making it more easily accessible for any analyses where its release is allowed under the new guidelines.
+The filter also segregates the SUD claims information, making it more easily accessible for any analyses where its release is allowed under the updated guidelines.

 To learn more about SUD claim collection and how CIVHC implements the proper measures to meet regulation requirements, read our SUD FAQ.